ChoppinBlockParty/Yuki-s-.files/awesome/cyclefocus/README.md

 ## Status

-This is to be considered stable: It works for well for me and others.
+Stable: it works well for me and others.
 Internals, default settings and behavior might still change.

 I came up with this while dipping my toes in the waters of awesome.
 If you have problems, please enable `cyclefocus.debug_level` (goes up to 3) and report your findings on the [Github issue tracker][].

-### Notifications

-The notifications while cycling are displayed using `naughty.notify`.
-This needs to be replaced and/or improved upon.
-The text to be displayed should be made customizable also.

 # Bugs, Feedback and Support

 You can report bugs and wishes at the [Github issue tracker][].

 Pull requests would be awesome! :)

+## Donate

 [![Flattr this git repo](http://api.flattr.com/button/flattr-badge-large.png)](https://flattr.com/submit/auto?user_id=blueyed&url=https://github.com/blueyed/awesome-cyclefocus&title=awesome-cyclefocus&language=en&tags=github&category=software)